Breaking GUT Groups in F-Theory

-Over a generic point on $S_2$, only $\alpha_5,\ldots,\alpha_8$ have zero size, and wrapping membranes (or rather $(p,q)$ strings) on these cycles gives the eight-dimensional $SU(5)$ vector multiplet.
+Over a generic point on $S_2$, only $\{\alpha_5,\ldots,\alpha_8\}$ have zero size, and wrapping membranes (or rather $(p,q)$ strings) on these cycles gives the eight-dimensional $SU(5)$ vector multiplet.
 However over a complex codimension one locus on $S_2$, an extra cycle may shrink to zero, and wrapping a membrane on it gives rise to a hypermultiplet.
-When $a_5=0$, the cycle $\alpha_4$ (or one related by $\mathscr{W}_{A_4}$ Weyl reflections) shrinks to zero and the singularity type is enhanced to $SO(10)$.
-The extra massless states transform in the $\bt$ of $SU(5)_{GUT}$, so this corresponds to the matter curve $\Sigma_\bt$: \be \Sigma_{\bt} = \{a_5=0 \} \ee On the other hand, when the cycle $\alpha_3 + 2\alpha_4$ (or one related by $\mathscr{W}_{A_4}$) shrinks to zero, the extra vanishing cycles transform in the $\bfb$ of $SU(5)_{GUT}$, so this locus corresponds to $\Sigma_\bfb$.
-This means that $p_5$ has solutions which are interchanged under $y\to -y$, equivalently if we write \be p_5 = (a_0 + a_2 x + a_4 x^2) + y (a_3 + a_5 x) = P(x) + y Q(x) \ee then $P(x)$ and $Q(x)$ should have a common zero.
-This is measured by the vanishing of the resultant, so when \be \Sigma_\bfb = \{R_{8c_1-3t} = a_0 a_5^2 -a_2a_3a_5+a_4 a_3^2=0\} \ee we get the matter curve $\Sigma_\bfb$.
+When $a_5=0$, we have $\lambda_i \to 0$ for some $i$.
+Suppose we have $\lambda_1 \to 0$.
+Then the cycle $\alpha_4$ shrinks to zero, and the singularity type is enhanced from $SU(5)_{GUT}$ to $SO(10)$, as we can easily read of from the Dynkin diagram in figure \ref{E8Dynkin}.
+In fact as we can see from appendix \ref{E8roots}, when $\lambda_1 \to 0$ there are actually twenty cycles shrinking to zero size simultaneously, precisely fitting in the $\bt \oplus \btb$ of $SU(5)_{GUT}$.
+Thus the extra massless states fit in a hypermultiplet in the $\bt$ of $SU(5)_{GUT}$, and this locus this corresponds to the matter curve $\Sigma_\bt$: \be \Sigma_{\bt} = \{a_5=0 \} \ee